ColleenJung/Clustering-and-PCA/README.md

 ## PCA
 Goal:
-The algorithm proceeds by first finding the component hqving **maximal variance**
+The algorithm proceeds by first finding the component having **maximal variance**

 Usage:
+PCA should be used mainly for variables which are strongly correlated
 - Reduce the number of features but cannot identify the unimportant ones that can be ignored, and
 - Ensure that the features of the data are independent of one another even if the features become less interpretable